Ekkehard-Schulze/precision-temperature-logger/README.md

 Precision temperature logger for laboratory use
 ========================================================
-Writes a text file with data and timestamps to a SD-card.
-We provide hardware design files, firmware, and a script for graphical data analysis and statistics.
-Multiple loggers have served various laboratory applications for years.
+Logs data and timestamps directly to an SD card.
+The package includes hardware design files, firmware, and a data analysis script.
+Our loggers have been reliably used in diverse laboratory applications for years.

 Features
 --------